Publications

 Hands-free operation of a small mobile robot

-Amai, Wendy; Fahrenholtz, Jill; Leger, Chris
+Amai, Wendy; Fahrenholtz, Jill C.; Leger, Chris

-The Intelligent Systems and Robotics Center of Sandia National Laboratories has an ongoing research program in advanced user interfaces.
+The Intelligent Systems and Robotics Center of Sandia National laboratories has an ongoing research program in advanced user interfaces.
 As part of this research, promising new transduction devices, particularly hands-free devices, are being explored for the control of mobile and floor-mounted robotic systems.
 Brainwave control has been successfully demonstrated by other researchers in a variety of fields.
 In the research described here, Sandia developed and demonstrated a proof-of-concept brainwave-controlled mobile robot system.
 Preliminary results were encouraging.
-Additional work required to turn this into a reliable, fieldable system for mobile robotic control is identified.
+Additional work required to turn this into a reliable. fieldable system for mobile robotic control is identified.
 Used in conjunction with other controls, brainwave control could be an effective control method in certain circumstances.

 More Details